 They put their faith and trust in God’s hands and were, in the end, saved from the fire.

-Lesson of the Bible Story: Trust God no matter what.
+Lesson of this Bible Story: Trust God no matter what.
 Don’t compromise your faith for any reason.

 Peter Walks on Water – (Mathew 14 22-33)